 Year in review

 This year represented another strong year for Plan International Australia’s revenue performance.
-Whilst this was the first year in five where revenue has not grown, this was against a backdrop of the prior 2015 year including some large exceptional items such as a number of disaster relief management projects funded by DFAT, a strong response to our Nepal Earthquake appeal and our best bequest performance on record.
-When considering those one-off items from last year, revenue of $63.3m (2015: $68.2m) represents a strong performance within an environment experiencing cuts to the Australian Government’s foreign aid budget and challenging conditions in the public fundraising market, particularly in the direct acquisition channel (face-to-face sign ups on the street).
+Having bounced back from a modest 2016, this year our revenue reached the second highest in five years.
+This was on the back of some large exceptional items such as a significant growth in our World Food Programme food distribution portfolio due to the South Sudan Famine, a strong response to our South Sudan Emergency appeal and a solid corporate and bequest performance.
+This is considered a strong performance within an environment experiencing cuts to the Australian Government’s foreign aid budget and challenging conditions in the public fundraising market, particularly in the direct acquisition channel (face-to-face sign ups).

-In response to this environment, we deliberately controlled our costs in order to improve our efficiency compared to last year as measured by our program expenditure ratio (Funds sent overseas, plus project support costs and community engagement costs incurred in Australia, stated as a percentage of total revenue).
+In response to this environment, we continued to work on improving our efficiency whilst also acknowledging the need to increase our in-house capability to cater for the growing digital market.
+The upscaling in the World Food Programme food distribution portfolio has pushed our program expenditure to a five year new high as illustrated by our program expenditure ratio (Funds sent overseas, plus project support costs and community engagement costs incurred in Australia, stated as a percentage of total revenue).